Why invest in West Yorkshire?

 Whilst Bradford’s City of Culture 2025 is set to attract visitors from around the globe.
 This will be trailed by celebrations in every part of our region including Leeds 2023, Kirklees’ Year of Music, and Year of Culture 2024 events in both Wakefield and Calderdale.

-We are England’s fastest-growing creative sector outside of London
+We are England’s fastest-growing creative sector employer outside of London

-Adding £2 billion to our local economy and employing 50,000 people, West Yorkshire has England’s fastest-growing creative sector outside of London, so it’s no wonder we’re welcoming key players like Channel 4 and record label, EMI North.
+Adding around £2 billion to our local economy and employing 112,000 people in creative jobs across all sectors, West Yorkshire has England’s fastest-growing creative employment in the north, so it’s no wonder we’re welcoming key players like Channel 4 and record label, EMI North.

-Our region boasts an unrivalled supply of talent, with two world-class business schools, seven universities and nine further education colleges producing over 31,000 graduates a year.
+Our region boasts an unrivalled supply of talent, with two world-class business schools, seven universities and seven further education colleges producing over 35,000 graduates a year.

-And we’re also a magnet for the next generation of innovators, creators and makers with 56% of students educated here choosing to stay to live and work after graduation, and 70% of graduates who studied elsewhere returning to West Yorkshire.
+And we’re also a magnet for the next generation of innovators, creators and makers with 55% of students educated here choosing to stay to live and work in Yorkshire after graduation, and 72% of graduates who are originally from West Yorkshire choosing to work in Yorkshire.

 We're blessed with world-class culture, heritage and sport